Load data from cloud storage: Amazon S3

 Step 9.
 Cleanup, summary, and additional resources

 Congratulations!
-You have successfully completed this tutorial for trial accounts.
+You have successfully completed this tutorial.

 Take a few minutes to review a short summary and the key points covered in the tutorial.
 You might also want to consider cleaning up by dropping any objects you created in the tutorial.
 For example, you might want to drop the table you created and loaded: